poetrique/amongstus/README.md

 <head>
   <meta name="author" content="Ninte Dangana">
   <meta name="description"
       content="A delectable presentation of thought, meandering dreams, and surreal imagination.
-The writings of Amongstus, presented by Poetrique">
+The artistry of Amongstus, presented by Poetrique">
 </head>

 # [Click to read Volume 1](./volume-1/)